Cerapter/naon/README.md

         id: Number,
         name: String,
         desc: String,
+        charid: Number,
-        charid: Number
+        area: Number
       },
       ...
     ]
   }
 ```

-Gives the client a list of user profiles from the server.
+Gives the client a list of user profiles from the server, from all
-Can be used for both an area-wide user profile list, or a server-wide
-user profile list.
+areas.

 If a client gets a `GUP` packet, it should delete all previously
 stored user profiles.